kabisa/theguild.nl/drafts/building-github-pull-requests-with-jenkins-pipelines.md

 Adapt the other fields to your own taste.
 With the configuration shown in the screenshot Jenkins will build only the `master` branch of each project and all Pull Requests.

-Hit the save button and Jenkins will start scanning your GitHub account for repositories containing a `Jenkinsfile` in the project root. `Jenkinsfile`s tell Jenkins how your project should be built.
+Hit the save button and Jenkins will start scanning your GitHub account for repositories supporting Pipelines.
+Jenkins detects this by looking for a file named `Jenkinsfile` in the root of a project.
 If this is your first interaction with Jenkins Pipelines you probably won't have any projects that have a Jenkinsfile so read on to learn how to create one.

 Jenkins is now fully setup to build any project in your GitHub organisation, provided it has a `Jenkinsfile`.
 Contrary to Jenkins 1.x no further interaction with Jenkins web UI is required to enable and configure new projects.
 Simply add `Jenkinsfile`s to your projects and Jenkins will automatically start building your project!